- This event has passed.

 Zoom Presentations at 7:00pm

-Monday, March 16 – Theme TBA – Kristen Nicholson, Blue Stem Natives
+Monday, March 16 – Garden for LIFE: Using Native Plants in the Landscape to Support Wildlife – Kristen Nicholson, Blue Stem Natives – See video below

-Tuesday, March 17 – Next Steps for Nature – Doug Tallamy, entomologist, conservationist, author, and professor at the University of Delaware
+Tuesday, March 17 – How Can I Help? – Saving Nature With Your Yard, Episode 2 – Doug Tallamy, entomologist, conservationist, author, and professor at the University of Delaware – See video below

 Friday, March 20 – Habit to Habitat: Transforming Landscapes into Resilient Ecosystems, from Conception to Maintenance – Evan Abramson, Founder and Principal of Landscape Interactions